Mostefaouim/Acadexis/README.md

-# 🎓 EduSys
+# 🎓 Acadexis

 ## 📌 Overview

-**EduSys** is a web-based school management system developed in PHP.
+**Acadexis ** is a web-based school management system developed in PHP.
 It facilitates the administration of educational institutions by providing tools to manage students, teachers, courses, grades, and more.

 > **Note:** The application's interface and messages are primarily in French.